 You need to buy home insurance if you want a mortgage loan insurance in Canada.
 Home insurance provides you with financial help if a covered event results in damages to your home, property, or personal belongings.

 Mortgage Default Insurance

 Mortgage default insurance is mandatory if you put less than 20% down toward your home.
-It protects the lender if you cannot make loan repayments.
+It protects the mortgage lender if you cannot make loan repayments.
 You can roll the cost of insurance into your monthly mortgage payments.
 Alternately, you can pay it along with the closing costs.

 Mortgage default insurance is also known as Canada Mortgage and Housing Corporation (CMHC) insurance.

 Mortgage Life Insurance

 Mortgage life insurance is a type of life insurance product.
 If you die with a balance on your home loan, it will pay that amount to the mortgage lender.
 Mortgage life insurance helps your family stay in your home after you are gone.
 The proceeds from the policy go directly to the lender, instead of to your family.

 Mortgage life insurance is also known as mortgage protection insurance (MPI).

 Mortgage Disability Insurance

 An injury or illness can happen to us at any time.
-Keeping up with monthly mortgage payments can prove challenging if you were to experience illness or injury resulting in disability.
+Keeping up with monthly payments can prove challenging if you were to experience illness or injury resulting in disability.
 This is where mortgage disability insurance can come in.
 It covers your mortgage payments if you cannot work due to illness or injury.

-Aside from the above question, new homeowners often ask questions such as: Is mortgage insurance mandatory in Ontario?
+Aside from the above question, new homeowners often ask questions such as: Is mortgage life insurance mandatory in Ontario?
 Is mortgage insurance mandatory in Canada?

 In Ontario and the rest of Canada, mortgage insurance is required if you want to get a mortgage with less than a 20% down payment.
 Lenders like Loans Canada will not issue you a home loan without it.